-During my five-year tenure at the School of the Art Institute of Chicago (SAIC), I developed a plethora of print and digital projects while growing a coordinator position with one support staff into a four-person inhouse design group focused primarily on the Operations department, aka Instructional Resources & Facilities Management (IRFM).
+During my five-year tenure at the School of the Art Institute of Chicago (SAIC), I developed a plethora of print, digital, and spacial projects while growing a coordinator position with one support staff into a four-person inhouse design group focused primarily on the Operations department, aka Instructional Resources & Facilities Management (IRFM).
 Here are some of my favs.

 Interactive Campus Map